An atlas of K3 surfaces with finite automorphism group: Rank 8 lattices

+\begin{prop} The image of $Y$ under the map $\pi\colon Y\to\PP^{3}$ induced from $|D_{4}|$ is a smooth quartic surface.
+There exist $28$ hyperplane sections of $\,Y$ which are each the union of $\,2$ conics. \end{prop}

-\begin{rem} The moduli space of K3 surfaces of type $U(2)\oplus\mathbf{A}_{1}^{\oplus6}$ is $12$ dimensional.
-In \cite{Kondo3}, Kondo studies the $6$-dimensional moduli space of curves of genus $3$ via the periods of the K3 surfaces $X=\{t^{4}-f_{4}(x,y,z)=0\}$ which are quadruple covers of the plane branched over smooth quartics curves $C=\{f_{4}(x,y,z)=0\}$ (thus of genus $3$).
+\begin{rem} The moduli space of K3 surfaces of type $U(2)\oplus\mathbf{A}_{1}^{\oplus6}$ is $12$-dimensional.
+In \cite{Kondo3}, Kondo studies the $6$-dimensional moduli space of curves of genus $3$ via the periods of the K3 surfaces \mbox{$X=\{t^{4}-f_{4}(x,y,z)=0\}$} which are quadruple covers of the plane branched over smooth quartics curves $C=\{f_{4}(x,y,z)=0\}$ (thus of genus $3$).
 The double cover of $\PP^{2}$ branched over $C$ is a degree $2$ del Pezzo surface.
-For such K3 surfaces, the pull-back of the $28$ bitangent of the curve $C$ gives the $28$ hyperplanes sections of Theorem \ref{thm:Degree2delPezzo}. \end{rem}
+For such K3 surfaces, the pull-backs of the $28$ bitangents of the curve $C$ give the $28$ hyperplanes sections of Theorem \ref{thm:Degree2delPezzo}. \end{rem}